What Is MCT Oil? Health Benefits of MCT Oil vs. Coconut Oil

 Once digested, MCTs have a thermogenic effect capable of improving metabolic performance.
 Unlike other fats, MCTs are much more likely to be burned for fuel than stored in the body as fat.
 Since unused energy sources (like carbohydrates) frequently get stored as fat, MCTs offer us a way to boost productivity while reducing the likelihood of packing on the pounds.
 They also have significant antioxidant properties that help heart and brain health.
 MCT oil can also prevent obesity by increasing satiety and improving appetite control.

 One of the more popular diets out there is known as the ketogenic diet.
 Here’s how it works.
 The two primary energy sources in your body are ketone bodies and glucose.
 Most people burn glucose due to feeding our body a steady supply of sugar, proteins, and starches.
 When we fast or deprive ourselves of carbohydrates, the body turns fat into its primary energy source.
 The bodily state where we begin to burn ketones over glucose is known as ketosis.
 Ketones are comprised of fatty acids generated from stored fat or MCT supplementation.
 In addition to feeding all cells in the body, ketones are the most effective fuel for your brain.
 This efficiency is why MCT oil is an excellent supplement for weight loss, cognitive function, and ketogenic dieters.
+For brain function and athletic performance, MCTs provide many of the same benefits of Phosphatidylserine.

 MCT Oil Side Effects